laralove143/interchannel_message_mover/README.md

 - *"i" refers to Lara Kayaalp, the developer of interchannel message mover*
 - *"you" refers to all users of the bot*

+### privacy

+- the server members and messages are cached
+- the cached data is used only in the functionality of this bot
+- no other data is saved anywhere

 ### disclaimers

 - the webhooks the bot executes copy your message's content, nickname and avatar